Tesfaye Urgessa

 Tesfaye Geleta Urgessa (born 1983; ተስፋዬ ገለታ ኡርጌሳ) is an Ethiopian-born painter.
 He is from Addis Ababa, and has been based in Germany since 2009.

 Career

 Tesfaye Urgessa was born in 1983 in Addis Ababa, Ethiopia.
 He studied under Mezgebu Tessema, Tadesse Mesfin, and Bisrat Shibabaw in Ethiopia.
 He graduated from the Allé School of Fine Arts and Design in Addis Ababa in 2006; and received a M.A. degree in 2014 from the State Academy of Fine Arts Stuttgart in Stuttgart, Germany.

 Urgessa was taught by professors who had studied art in Russia in the 1970s and 1980s, when the dominant art movement was socialist realism.
 Their focus was on the study of anatomy, which influenced Urgessa’s style.

 At this time, through internet research, Urgessa's practice was inspired by prominent artists in Europe including Picasso, Lucian Freud and Francis Bacon.

+Urgessa is represented by White Cube gallery.

 Themes

 Tesfaye Urgessa’s images have themes of racism, class, police brutality, injustice in politics and power.
 He combines traditional figuration with Ethiopian iconography, Cubism, and 1980s German Neo-expressionism.